espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Bashing Charge.md

 You smash, bust, and charge through solid obstacles without hesitation.
 Stride twice.

-Once during your movement, if your movement passes through or ends adjacent to a door, window, fence, wall, or similar obstacle, you can attempt an Athletics check to [[Force Open]] the obstacle with a +1 circumstance bonus to the roll; on a failure, your movement ends at that obstacle.
+Once during your movement, if your movement passes through or ends adjacent to a door, window, fence, wall, or similar obstacle, you can attempt an Athletics check to [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Force Open]] the obstacle with a +1 circumstance bonus to the roll; on a failure, your movement ends at that obstacle.